This post contains affiliate links.

 How to make Banana Oat Muffins:

-• Spoon the mixture evenly into the muffin tins, filling each cup all the way to the top.
-Bake at 400 degrees F for about 5 minutes and then reduce heat to 350 degrees and cook for another 12-14 minutes or until a toothpick inserted in the center comes out clean.
+Bake: Spoon batter into prepared muffin tins, filling each cup to the top.
+Bake at 400°F for 5 minutes, then reduce heat to 350°F (180°C) and continue baking for 12–14 minutes, or until a toothpick inserted in the center comes out clean.
+These easy Banana Oat Muffins are perfect for throwing in a lunch box!

 Equipment